brookr/serverless-agents/README.md

      - `/api/agents/research` - AI research agent
      - `/api/agents/format` - AI formatting agent
      - `/api/inngest` - Inngest webhook

+⚠️ **Important**: After pressing the Generate Newsletter button, if the progress spinner spins infinitely and you get an error message similar to, "Your organization must be verified to use the model `o3-2025-04-16`", then you may need to [verify your organization on OpenAI](https://platform.openai.com/settings/organization/general).
+If you don't verify, you can switch your model from "o3" to something else like "gpt-4.1" to get this working.

 ### Manual Deployment